jonyeezs/handling-test-cases/README.md

 Follow the commits one by one to see the progression in thought.

+The specific spec file you want to look at is [age-verification.service.spec.ts](/src/app/age-verification.service.spec.ts)

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).